How To Play Kid by The Pretenders/James Honeyman-Scott

 I’ve written out these two signature Honeyman-Scott parts out in full.
 The intro riff is a great, twangy melody based on the notes in the C major scale.
 The solo is in the key of E and you could think of it as being based around the E major and E major pentatonic scales.
 If you want to execute these parts as flawlessly as JH-S himself you’ll need to be super accurate with both your left and right hands.
 I’ve marked in how I would probably pick these parts, though there are other options you could try too.

 This song works really well in a simple acoustic and vocal setting too (which is often said to be the test of a great song).
-Check out Chrissie Hynde's unplugged performance below for a great example of how to approach this.
+Check out Chrissie Hynde’s unplugged performance below for a great example of how to approach this.
+[Update: sorry, looks like YouTube have taken down this video, will try and find another one soon.]
 If you just want to sing the song and strum along this is the way to go.
-The chord chart below outlines what's going on.
+The chord chart below outlines what’s going on.
 Here and on the original recording Chrissie keeps her part very simple, that way she can leave it to another guitarist or bass player to outline any more complex textures and harmonies.